 Entropy has many faces.
 It has been interpreted as a measure of disorder, the unavailability of work, the degree of energy spreading, and the number of accessible microstates in macroscopic physical systems.
 While each of these interpretations has a logical basis, it is unclear why any of them should have the dimensions of energy per unit temperature.

 I have talked in the past about the possibility that our future influences the way the present unfolds, that the increasingly complex reality of the future is somehow compactified in the simpler reality of the past and that in the future lies an attractor that pulls the essence of reality within the expanding Universe.
-Kerri Welch suggests that the quantum information incorporated from the future could be the “hidden variable” that explains the non-deterministic aspect of the Universe.
+Kerri Welch suggests that the quantum information incorporated from the future could be the “hidden variable”.
 Such a view would support a deterministic theory of everything.
 She points out that backwards time may be hiding in plain sight.
 One particle could oscillate “between backwards and forwards time” appearing as particle and antiparticle at the same time.
 They may therefore occur “simultaneously” rather than being mutually exclusive.
 The Universe may allow “overlapping”.

 Having said that, I have brought up other scenarios involving time-reversal.
 I have pictured in my mind the negative-energy particles of the dark sector traveling backwards from the future somehow meeting at the intersection of past and future those positive-energy particles traveling forward in time as if they both were traveling the same distance in their determination to meet.
 That is how I see a cosmic coincidence unfolding.
 It was also suggested that antimatter goes backwards in time.
 In his latest paper, Salvador José Robles-Pérez proposes that the most natural way in which universes can be created is in pairs of universes whose time flow is reversely related.
 Internal inhabitants of a universe-antiuniverse pair could identify matter with the particles that move in their spacetimes and antimatter with the particles that move in the time reversely symmetric universe.